22count22/22count22/README.md

 ## About Me

-- my name is patrick chiok zechariah. i'm from south sudan, and i live in brussels belgium Ixelles. for more infromation about me, please click the links below
+- my name is patrick chiok zechariah. i'm from south sudan, and i live in brussels belgium Ixelles. for more infromation about me, please click the links below :point_down: .

 - [email-Adress](av-hergé-21/3-1050-brussels)